microsoft/playwright/docs/src/test-advanced-js.md

 });
 ```

-We can use our fixtures in the test.
+We can use our fixture and/or option in the test.
 ```js js-flavor=js
 // example.spec.js
 const { test } = require('./my-test');